deepmodeling/DeePTB/docs/advanced/e3tb/loss_analysis.md

         data = model(ref_data)
         ana(data, ref_data, running_avg=True)
 ```
 The analysis results are stored in `ana.stats`, which is a dictionary of statistics.
-The user can checkout the value directly, or displaying the results by:
+The user can check the value directly, or display the results by:

 ```Python
 ana.report()